Flutterando/slidy/README.md

 ```
 slidy generate widget manager/product/widgets/product_detail
 ```
-NOTE: You can create a page or widget without BLoC using the flag **-b**
+NOTE: You can create a page or widget with your respective BLoC using the flag **-b**

 Create a new repository
 ```